The Legend Of The Lincoln Imp

 £2.99

-One day, according to a very old legend, the Devil sent his imps out to play, and the wind blew two of them all the way to Lincoln.
-At first they were so awestruck by the splendour of the Cathedral that they were afraid to enter.
-But soon, one i...
+One day, according to a very old legend, the Devil sent his imps out to play, and the wind blew two of them to Lincoln.
+At first, they were so awestruck by the splendour of the Cathedral that they were afraid to enter.
+Soon, one imp plucked up co...

 Read Full Description